 @RegisterExtension static NatsService service = NatsServiceFactory.createService();

-Apache Camel source code is using a coding style/format which can be checked whether is complying using the checkstyle plugin.
-To enable source style checking with checkstyle, build Camel with the -Psourcecheck parameter
+Apache Camel source code uses a coding style/format that can be verified for compliance using the checkstyle plugin.
+To enable source style checking with checkstyle, build Camel with the -Psourcecheck parameter:

 mvn clean install -Psourcecheck

-Please remember to run this check on your code changes before submitting a patch or github PR.
-You do not need to run this against the entire project, but for example in the modules you work on.
-Lets say you do some code changes in the camel-ftp component, then you can run the check from within this directory:
+Please remember to run this check on your code changes before submitting a patch or Github PR.
+You do not need to run this against the entire project, but only in the modules you modified.
+Let’s say you do some code changes in the camel-ftp component, following which you can run the check from within this directory:

 cd camel-ftp mvn clean install -Psourcecheck